tediousjs/node-mssql/README.md

 - **pool.min** - The minimum of connections there can be in the pool (default: `0`).
 - **pool.idleTimeoutMillis** - The Number of milliseconds before closing an unused connection (default: `30000`).

+Complete list of pool options can be found [here](https://github.com/coopernurse/node-pool).

 ### Formats

 In addition to configuration object there is an option to pass config as a connection string.
 Two formats of connection string are supported.